Best Practices for eCommerce Sites

 Building and hosting a successful eCommerce site is not always an easy feat.
 In an ideal world you want a large customer base and high traffic.
 But security and scalability to support that traffic can be costly.
 At WP Engine we’ve built a platform focused on your success online – that means including out-of-the-box performance features like multi-tiered caching, CDN, and the most reliable, cutting-edge server technology from our partners at Google and AWS.

 As you get started, there are some best practices developers should consider when building eCommerce sites.
 Following these best practices will help you provide the best user experience, performance, and scalability.

 Development Best Practices

-When developing your eCommerce site, there’s a good chance you’ll want to customize your site.
-However, modifying the core code of your plugins or themes is not a good idea – this means the next time that plugin or theme releases an update, performing that update would overwrite your changes.
+When developing your eCommerce site, there’s a good chance you’ll want to customize it.
+Modifying the core code of your plugins or themes is not a good idea because the next time that plugin or theme releases an update, and performing that update would overwrite your changes.
 With that in mind, eCommerce leaders like WooCommerce highly recommend adding your custom code to a plugin that supports it (such as Jetpack), or creating a “child theme” instead.
 Child themes inherit the looks and functions of the original theme, but allow you to add custom styles and functions that override them.
 Using a plugin for custom CSS or a child theme helps ensure your site is built to last.

 If you’re using the WooCommerce plugin, be sure to use WooCommerce hooks and filters in your theme or plugin code.
 These hooks and filters have been developed and tested by the widest community of WordPress eCommerce developers, so they’re a perfect way to hook into WooCommerce functionality.

 You should also keep on top of new releases from the WooCommerce team.
 Their developers are constantly working to increase performance and create new features for their users.
 You can follow their developer blog to keep yourself informed of these releases.

 Protect User Information with SSL